 The NBS note 688 holds a lot of basic facts on element lengths, spacings, scaling, patterns and stacking; BTW: similar stacking charts and gain numbers as by DL6WU.
 If you think that low impedance Yagis as such, or feeding them by taking advantage of a folded dipoles tranformation ratio are an achievement of modern times designers - they are not.
 Model one of the described NBS Yagis in NEC using a simple straight split dipole and find an impedance below 25 ohms.

-• 1987 - K1FO's "An Optimum Design for 432 MHz Yagis", QST 87/88 - part 1 click / part 2 click (ext. links to arrl.org) - A 22 ele. of low impendace Yagi fed with a T-match, and a scalable series from 11 up to 40 elements.
+• 1987 - K1FO's "An Optimum Design for 432 MHz Yagis", QST 87/88 - part 1 / part 2 (ext. links to arrl.org) - A 22 ele. of low impendace Yagi fed with a T-match, and a scalable series from 11 up to 40 elements.
 They all show quite narrow spacings of the first elements as a trade mark, but yet a very low antenna temperature for the time being.
 Mainly driven by the need for better Yagis for their EME stations Steven Powlishen and DJ9BV pushed each other to new limits.
 Maybe these where the first Yagis deliberately designed for best Antenna-G/T. And modelled with NEC.
+These Yagis were based on the 33 ele. design by W1EJ.

-• 1987 - DJ9BV introducing Antenna G/T as a figure of merit to the amateur radio community in his Dubus article 'Effective Noise Temperature of 4-Yagi Arrays for 432 MHz EME' click (ext. link to Dubus archiv) .
-The VE7BQH G/T Table is as much reverberation as consequence of this article in one go as the development of the TANT program and earlier Yagi-Analysis with embedded Antenna Temp. calculation is.
+• 1987 - DJ9BV introducing Antenna G/T as a figure of merit to the amateur radio community in his Dubus article 'Effective Noise Temperature of 4-Yagi Arrays for 432 MHz EME' .
+The VE7BQH G/T Table (see further down) is as much reverberation as consequence of this article in one go as the development of the TANT program and earlier Yagi-Analysis with embedded Antenna Temp. calculation is.

 • 1990/91 - DJ9BV's computer aided optimisation on DL6WU designs: